Reading the data

 Trading with the data

-Alerts are not signals to buy.
+Forex trend alerts are not signals to buy.
 They are notifications that something has crossed a threshold worth checking.
 Here is how to act on them.

 Reading the data